Check out our Blog!

 USD’s take on the community essay comes with a focus on diversity, but don’t let that limit you!
 First of all, let us remind you that your “local community” can be just about anything from your neighborhood to your family to your dojo.
 Pick a community that means something to you and the diversity narrative will fall into place.
 Maybe your progressive church welcomes people of many different faiths, and you developed a special language for discussing religion with your childhood friends.
 Or perhaps your school is incredibly homogenous and isolated, and you helped your Spanish class organize Skype chats with a school in Guatemala.
 No matter your starting point, be sure you tell a clear story with a beginning, middle, and end.
 It would be tempting to pen a vivid description of your community and leave it at that, but the point of an essay like this is to tell a story about you and your personal growth.

-If the religious emphasis of option #1 had you stumped, here’s your chance to take a more secular approach to community service.
-You’ll notice some striking similarities between USD option #3 and Common App prompt #4, which asks you to “Describe a problem you’ve solved or a problem you’d like to solve.”
-In other words, if you wrote your Common App personal statement on #4, you’ll want to skip USD’s #3 to avoid repeating yourself.
+You’ll notice some striking similarities between USD option #2 and Common App prompt #4, which asks you to “Describe a problem you’ve solved or a problem you’d like to solve.”
+In other words, if you wrote your Common App personal statement on #4, you’ll want to skip USD’s #2 to avoid repeating yourself.
 (If not, you’re a winner of extra tips in our Common App Essay Prompt Guide!)
 This is your opportunity to not only show admissions how you face challenges, but demonstrate your creativity and vision.
-If you choose this prompt, take a little time to brainstorm a few “contemporary problems” — big and small — that bother you or affect your life.
-Maybe it’s rising ocean temperatures, or maybe it’s this gigantic pothole on your street.
+If you choose this prompt, take a little time to brainstorm a few “contemporary problems”—big and small—that bother you or affect your life.
+Maybe it’s rising ocean temperatures, or a gigantic pothole on your street.
 Although the scope and scale of your problem can vary, remember that USD is looking for “civic engagement, social innovation, and global perspective.”
 Criticizing Instagram’s new algorithm won’t win over admissions if all you care about is your own feed.
 If, on the other hand, you can describe how it now promotes an unhealthy version of diet culture, you could really be onto something!

 Although this prompt may seem unnecessarily long, the introductory sentences actually hint at what your answer should look like.
 USD provides a clear vision statement that admissions could easily expand on with specific examples and details.
 So you, dear applicant, might want to take their lead.